javascript-studio/schema/README.md

 const person = schema({ name: string });
 ```

-- `schema(spec[, options])`: Returns a new schema with the given specification.
+- `schema(validator[, options])`: Returns a new schema with the given validator.
-  `spec` can be an object, array, or a validator.
-See below for possible
-  values.
+  `validator` The validator to use for the schema.
 These options are supported:
   - `error_code`: The `code` property to define on errors.
 Defaults to
     `E_SCHEMA`.
 - `defined`: Is a validator that accepts any value other than `undefined`.